ktmeaton/ncov-recombinant/README.md

 - After completing the tutorial, a good next step is to run the `controls` build.
 - This build analyzes publicly available sequences in [`data/controls`](https://github.com/ktmeaton/ncov-recombinant/tree/master/data/controls), which include recombinant ("positive") and non-recombinant ("negative") sequences.
-- With 1 CPU and 4 GB of memory, this takes ~30 minutes to complete.
 - Instructions for how to include the `controls` in your custom build are in the [configuration](https://github.com/ktmeaton/ncov-recombinant#configuration) section.

 1. Preview the steps that are going to be run.